ik-fractel/kappataumu.github.com/_posts/2016-06-28-vagrant-box-django-cookiecutter-quickstart.md

 )
 ```

-To wrap things up, we'll install and configure PostgreSQL and Grunt (to provide automatic SASS/SCSS recompilation and push notifications to the [LiveReload browser extension](http://livereload.com/extensions/)) and finally serve the app using Django's development server.
+To wrap things up, we'll install and configure PostgreSQL and [Grunt](http://gruntjs.com/) (to provide automatic [Sass/SCSS](http://sass-lang.com/) recompilation and push notifications to the [LiveReload browser extension](http://livereload.com/extensions/)).
+Finally, we'll serve the app using Django's development server.

 The provisioning script in its entirety:

 <script src='https://gitembed.com/https://github.com/kappataumu/vagrant-django-cookie-dough/blob/master/cookiestrap.sh'></script>
 <noscript><a href='https://github.com/kappataumu/vagrant-django-cookie-dough/blob/master/cookiestrap.sh'>https://github.com/kappataumu/vagrant-django-cookie-dough/blob/master/cookiestrap.sh</a></noscript>

+## Setting off on your own

 You can now set off on your own, by cloning the project's [repository](https://github.com/kappataumu/vagrant-django-cookie-dough) and editing `cookiestrap.sh`: